a-diaz-herrero/ST_DLBCL/README.md

 ## 04_Leiden clustering of spots based on cell-type proportions
 a.
 Leiden algorithm, a graph-based clustering method implemented by Python v3.x, was applied in R to identify groups of spots based on similar cell composition.
 b.
-Functions for Cell-Eco visualization: heatmap, pie charts, bar plots and balloon plot.
+Cell-Eco visualization: heatmap, pie charts, bar plots and balloon plot.

-## 06_Intra-spot cellular communication using ICELLNET

-## 07_Cell-Eco neighboring analysis
+## 05_Cell-Eco neighboring analysis
 The neighbor score (N score) was calculated as a frequency of neighbor interactions by the following formula:

 ![image](https://github.com/user-attachments/assets/82339085-cd42-4641-8563-41325ca6430b)